GabrielAlmeidaFlores/AWS-Certified-Associate/Virtual Private Cloud (VPC)/README.md

 - **Highly Flexible**: AWS VPCs are highly adaptable, supporting network architectures ranging from simple single-tier deployments to complex multi-tier designs.
 You can create public and private subnets, customize routing tables, and implement hybrid connectivity through VPN or AWS Direct Connect for seamless integration with on-premises networks.

+- **Primary Private IPv4 CIDR Block**: Every VPC must have one primary private IPv4 CIDR block defined during its creation.
+This CIDR block specifies the range of private IP addresses available for resources within the VPC.
+The size of the CIDR block must be between /28 (16 IP addresses) and /16 (65,536 IP addresses).
+The primary CIDR block is a mandatory configuration and cannot be removed, but additional secondary CIDR blocks can be added later to expand the address space if needed.

+- **DNS Settings**

+  - **enableDnsSupport**: The `enableDnsSupport` attribute, when enabled (default setting), allows instances in the VPC to resolve public domain names using AWS DNS servers.
+This feature is essential for workloads that need to access external services, such as internet-based APIs or other AWS services.
+If disabled, DNS resolution within the VPC is restricted, and resources cannot resolve domain names to IP addresses.
+You cannot disable `enableDnsSupport` once the VPC is created, as it is enabled by default for all VPCs.

+  - **enableDnsHostnames**: The `enableDnsHostnames` attribute, when enabled, assigns public DNS hostnames to instances with public IP addresses.
+This setting is particularly useful for accessing instances over the internet using easily recognizable names instead of IP addresses.
+By default, this attribute is disabled in custom VPCs and enabled in the default VPC.
+For `enableDnsHostnames` to work, `enableDnsSupport` must also be enabled.
+If needed, you can enable `enableDnsHostnames` at any time via the AWS Management Console, CLI, or SDKs by modifying the VPC settings.

 - **Tenancy Options**: VPCs offer two tenancy options—Default Tenancy and Dedicated Tenancy—to meet different operational and compliance requirements.

   - **Default Tenancy**: Instances are hosted on shared hardware, providing a cost-effective solution for most workloads.
 Resources share the underlying physical infrastructure with other AWS customers but maintain logical isolation.